Philanthropy and activism of Madonna: Raising Malawi

 Madonna and Michael Berg founded Raising Malawi in 2006.
 The organization have supported numerous charitable initiatives.
 Professor Chris Rojek at Brunel University wrote in Fame Attack (2012), "Madonna matches every dollar raised through corporate, community and academic support".

 In 2006, she donated $1 million to build a compound that, as of 2011, fed over 1,500 orphans.
 Many of the children were cared for by Consol Homes Orphan Care, an organization Madonna assisted in the constructing of a power grid that provided electricity at the orphan care center.
 She also donated $1.5 million to the Millennium Villages Project (MVP) and accompanied its founder, Jeffrey Sachs on a trip to Malawi.
 Madonna reportedly donated $11 million of her own money and raised a total of $18 million to build a school in Malawi.
 People magazine informed in 2018, that the organization had assisted in the construction of ten schools.

 Madonna has orchestrated fundraising efforts for Raising Malawi; for example through a sale of personal belongings and other dynamics, she garnered over $7.5 million in a one-time Miami show of the Madonna: Tears of a Clown in 2016.
 By the next year, in 2017 the foundation opened up the Mercy James Institute for Pediatric Surgery and Intensive Care, named after Madonna's adopted Malawian children.
 It became the first children's hospital in the country.
 According to Trevor Neilson from Global Philanthropy Group, she is the largest individual donor to the hospital and funds programs run by Eric Borgstein at Queen Elizabeth Central Hospital.

-Madonna also made a documentary on Malawi's plight, I Am Because We Are (2008), which she wrote, narrated and produced.
+Madonna also made a documentary, I Am Because We Are (2008), which she wrote, narrated and produced.
 It was accompanied by the publication of a book featuring Kristen Ashburn's photographs, and author proceeds from the sale of the book was reported to be donated to the foundation.